odea-project/qAlgorithms/README.md

 ```
 from the installed UCRT environment.

-### Linux / Mac
+### Linux
-Currently, no Linux releases are provided.
+Currently, no compiled Linux releases are provided.
 We recommend you to clone the repository
-and compile from source using CMake and GCC.
-Since we do not depend on anything besides
-zlib, GCC and cmake being installed, we consider this a reasonable policy.
+and compile from source.
+The only dependencies apart from a modern kernel are a compiler (we
+only test for gcc, but clang should also work), gnu make, cmake and the zlib headers.
+The
+script `install.sh` provided in the main directory will check missing dependencies and
+install them through your package manager, although they should already be present on almost
+all linux installations.
+The script also runs the cmake setup described below and compiles
+the program.

 We require CMake 3.25 or later and only test for GCC 15 or later.
-The program requires features from the C++17 standard.
+The program requires features from
+the C++17 standard.
+All should already be present or readily available on any modern system.

 Build `qAlgorithms` by executing these commands:
 ```sh